hackclub/arcadai-ysws/README.md

-The official site of ArcadAi, A YSWS by Hack Club
+The official site of ArcadAI, A YSWS by Hack Club

-Maintained by Hridhaan Sahay
-Mail me: Hi@hridhaan.me
-Slack: @hridhaan
+Sponsored by Jared